tomuxmon/bevy_roguelike/README.md

 ## implementation details

 This project was developed with an effort to separate distinct concerns into crates as much as possible.
-Same as bevy engine does it.
-There are 3 noteworthy crates usable independantly:
+Same as the Bevy engine does it.
+There are 3 noteworthy crates usable independently:

 - [bevy_inventory](bevy_inventory/)
 - [bevy_inventory_ui](bevy_inventory_ui/)